liji3278/NvidiaRTX-LHRv2Unlocker/README.md

 In addition, it also modifies files in RTX Axxxx series cards, increasing their performance.
 At the moment, no integration with more modern Nvidia graphics cards is planned.

-<b>Planned release: 02/26/2022 this will be the Early Access version.</b>
+<b>Planned release: 02/26/2022 this will be the Early Access version / Public Betatest.</b>

 # Disclaimer
 I, the creator am not responsible for anything you do with this software.
 Using the software is free.
 I forbid the sale of BIOS files modified with this program.
 I do not agree to copying and reselling the modified version of the drivers.